brightway-lca/brightway2/docs/index.rst

 Basically, Brightway2 is for you if your project lies at the intersection of LCA and your imagination.

 .. note:: Please subscribe to the `brightway2 updates mailing list <https://tinyletter.com/brightway2-updates>`__ to be informed of new releases.
+You can also read the `archive of previous messages <http://tinyletter.com/brightway2-updates/archive>`__.

 Understanding the manual
 ------------------------